 LPNs must be licensed to practice, which requires a high school diploma and completion of a state-approved training program.
 Some states require evidence of continuing education to maintain licensure.

 Registered nurses (RN) have the greatest salary and career opportunities compared to aides and LPNs.
-According to the BLS, RNs employed in a home care setting in 2013 earned a mean salary of $68,910, and employment growth between 2012 and 2022 for all RNs was expected to be 19%.
+According to the BLS, RNs employed in a home care setting in 2015 earned a median salary of $67,490, and employment growth between 2014 and 2024 for all RNs was expected to be 16%.
 RNs can specialize by type of patient or medical area; with increased training and education, they can perform sophisticated tests and exams and prescribe medication.
 Many RNs are self-employed, and those with experience may open their own home health care businesses.